-KTMPO's promises to engage the public early and often, provide relevant information, utilize a variety of communication channels, create community partnerships, remove barriers to public involvement, listen, seek to understand, capture, and share the public's concerns with the KTMPO decision-making bodies.
+KTMPO's promises to engage the public early and often, provide relevant information, utilize a variety of communication channels, create community partnerships, remove barriers to public involvement, listen, seek to understand, capture, and share the public's concerns with KTMPO decision-making bodies.

-KTMPO will ensure all individuals have meaningful access to programs and activities by providing reasonable accommodations for persons with disabilities and/or limited English proficiency.
+KTMPO will ensure all individuals have meaningful access to programs and activities by providing reasonable accommodations for persons with disabilities and/or limited

+English proficiency.
 Auxiliar aids, sign language interpretation, and language translation services will be provided upon advanced notice.
 Individuals requesting special accommodation to participate in meetings should contact KTMPO staff at 254-770-2200 at least 24 hours prior to the scheduled meeting.
 Meeting publications from KTMPO will include language such as: "in accordance with the Civil Rights Act of 1964, KTMPO does not discriminate on the basis of race, color, or national origin."
-KTMPO's Limited English Proficiency (LEP) Plan, Title VI Plan, and Environmental Justice Program is available to the public on the KTMPO website at and at the KTMPO office.
+KTMPO's Limited English Proficiency (LEP) Plan, Title VI Plan, and Environmental Justice Methodology are available to the public on KTMPO's website at and at KTMPO's office.

-KTMPO conducts its Title VI Plan and Environmental Justice Program in a team approach involving all KTMPO personnel.
-The Director of KTMPO is responsible for ensuring KTMPO's compliance with the Title VI and Environmental Justice implementing regulations.
+KTMPO conducts its Title VI Plan in a team approach involving all KTMPO personnel.
+The Director of KTMPO is responsible for ensuring KTMPO's compliance with Title VI.

-Questions, comments, or inquiries concerning KTMPO policies, regarding compliance with Title VI or Environmental Justice, may be directed to the KTMPO Director:
+Questions, comments, or inquiries concerning KTMPO policies or compliance with Title VI may be directed to KTMPO's Director: